I've never had a problem with getting a tattoo, but I wanted my first one to be something that had significant meaning to me.

-But Ginger wasn't just "my dog".
-She was my baby - and my life.
-Words can't describe how deeply I grieved when she died, but I knew I had to give back something to this selfless creature who had given so much of herself to me.
+But Ginger wasn't just my dog.
+She was my baby and my life.
+Words can't describe how deeply I grieved when she died, but I knew I had to honor this selfless creature who had given so much of herself to me.
 The details of her death are not important for this writing, but to understand how I reached my decision to get my first tat, it's important to know what happened after she passed.

-Losing A Pet
+Losing a Pet

-I'll never forget the morning I made "the decision", even though I didn't wake up that morning planning to have my dog put down.
-But through a series of events and circumstances that had come to a head, I realized the time had come - whether I was ready or not.
-I called my husband at work and told him of my decision, and asked if he was with me.
-He agreed the time was right (and probably overdue) and we made plans to take her in that afternoon.
+I'll never forget the morning I made the decision, even though I didn't wake up that morning planning to have my dog put down.
+But through a series of events and circumstances that had come to a head, I realized the time had come, whether I was ready or not.
+I called my husband at work and told him of my decision, and I asked if he was with me.
+He agreed the time was right (and probably overdue), and we made plans to take her in that afternoon.

-Never having had any children of my own to raise, Ginger was my "child" in every way that mattered.
-But she was also a dog, and it was my duty as a responsible pet owner to see her through to the very end of this life, and help her cross over the Rainbow Bridge.
-To say it broke my heart is an understatement, but suffice it to say her death impacted me in a way nothing else, or NO ONE else ever has.
-After she drew her last breath, laying her head on my lap, and with my husband and the vet by my side, I literally felt a part of my own soul leave with her.
+Never having had any children of my own to raise, Ginger was my child in every way that mattered.
+But she was also a dog, and it was my duty as a responsible pet owner to see her through to the very end of her life and help her cross over the Rainbow Bridge.
+To say it broke my heart is an understatement, but suffice it to say her death impacted me in a way nothing and no one else ever has.
+After she drew her last breath, laying her head on my lap, with my husband and the vet by my side, I literally felt a part of my own soul leave with her.

-The only other thing I had was her lifeless body, which we buried in a large flower bed in our back yard.
+The only other thing I had was her lifeless body, which we buried in a large flower bed in our backyard.
 We decorated her makeshift grave with white river stones and an angel solar light, and within a matter of hours, my poor Ginger was gone.
-I felt so empty inside and still felt like I needed SOMETHING of her to hang onto.
+I felt so empty inside and still felt like I needed something of her to hang onto.

-As the days went by, I patiently waited for the vet's office to send me her pawprint - a package I both wanted and dreaded at the same time.
-As I thought about the significance of what I was about to receive, it suddenly became clear to me what I wanted as my first tattoo—my sweet Ginger's pawprint!
+As the days went by, I patiently waited for the vet's office to send me her paw print—a package I both wanted and dreaded at the same time.
+As I thought about the significance of what I was about to receive, it suddenly became clear to me what I wanted as my first tattoo—my sweet Ginger's paw print!

 The Botched Rainbow Bridge Print

 So I was hoping to be able to have the tattoo artist use the actual paw print for the design of my tattoo, but it was not clear enough.
-I was mad at the vet's office for doing such a shoddy job of inking my dog's paw print, and mad at myself for not having the forethought to do it myself beforehand.
-Just more regrets on top of already having to live with the one of the worst regrets of my life—putting my dog down.
-I temporarily gave up the paw print tattoo idea, and contemplated other ways to memorialize my beloved pet.
+I was mad at the vet's office for doing such a shoddy job of inking my dog's paw print, and I was mad at myself for not having the forethought to do it myself beforehand.
+Just more regrets on top of already having to live with one of the worst regrets of my life—putting my dog down.
+I temporarily gave up the paw print tattoo idea, and I contemplated other ways to memorialize my beloved pet.

 But one night as I was perusing tattoos on Pinterest, I came across a beautiful tattoo of a dog paw print with angel wings and a halo.
 The paw print even looked like a dog's face if you looked at it a certain way.
-I was so struck with the design that I couldn't get it out of my mind.
-Still, I wanted something DIFFERENT - not like anyone else had.
+I was so struck by the design that I couldn't get it out of my mind.
+Still, I wanted something different—not like anyone else had.
 Ironically, my husband had already made plans with a local tattoo artist to do my tattoo, and he informed me that evening that I needed to send the guy some ideas of what I wanted.

 The Final Design

 I arrived at the tattoo studio a little early, thinking the artist would need to consult with me further on the final design of my tat, but when I arrived, he was already waiting with his recreation of the design I had sent him earlier that day.
 I took one look and knew it was just perfect, although it wasn't much different than the one I had sent him.
-He did alter the design just a bit, and added Ginger's name at the bottom.
+He did alter the design just a bit, and he added Ginger's name at the bottom.

 Still, she always tried with super-human strength to walk around the yard, down the farm path where we took daily walks, or just up the front steps to the house.
 The determination with which she lived the last few months of her life was unlike anything I had ever seen in another animal—or even in many humans.
 I know now she must have endured many hours of great pain just to keep going and to make me happy.

-As I winced and gritted my teeth from the gnawing pain of the tattoo needle dragging against my virgin skin, I kept thinking about Ginger, and determined the pain I was going through was nothing compared to the pain she went through for me.
+As I winced and gritted my teeth from the gnawing pain of the tattoo needle dragging against my virgin skin, I kept thinking about Ginger, and I determined the pain I was going through was nothing compared to the pain she went through for me.
 Finally, it was all over.

-The tattoo artist handed me a mirror so I could see the final design, which was on my rear shoulder blade. (see tattoo below) As I gazed at the image burned eternally into my skin, I felt very proud and overcome with deep emotion.
+The tattoo artist handed me a mirror so I could see the final design, which was on my rear shoulder blade.
+As I gazed at the image burned eternally into my skin, I felt very proud and overcome with deep emotion.
 It was absolutely beautiful!
-The detail was amazing and the image of a dog's face really jumped out at me.
+The detail was amazing, and the image of a dog's face really jumped out at me.
 But when I saw Ginger's name, it gave it the personal meaning I had hoped for from my first tattoo.

 I can't explain how getting my first tattoo has changed me as a person—not because I now have one, but because of the meaning behind it.
 It was Ginger's relentless determination and bold courage to keep on going, despite her health struggles, that now gives me the same determination and courage to move forward and conquer whatever obstacles I may face in my own life.
 I will always be indebted to her for the sacrifices she made for me—in life and in death.
 But she will always continue to live in my heart—and forever in my first tattoo which bears her name.